 Software accessed via cloud - Background

-- This is a software that is accessed remotely (via cloud)
+- This is software that is accessed remotely (via cloud)

 - Customers typically access cloud software by connecting to the internet, using a web browser to navigate to a secure customer portal, and entering unique login credentials